patte/convex-backend-docker/README.md

 This is an inofficial docker image for [convex-backend](https://github.com/get-convex/convex-backend).

 The Dockerfile clones the repo from github at the specified release tag.
-A github action builds the image and pushes it to ghcr.io.
+A github action builds the image and pushes it to [ghcr.io](https://github.com/patte/convex-backend-docker/pkgs/container/convex-backend-docker).

 ```bash
 docker pull ghcr.io/patte/convex-backend-docker:latest # or tag :precompiled-2024-09-02-64b5093
 ```

 > [!WARNING]
-> Sporadic updates
+> Sporadic updates only
+>
 > Building the `linux/arm64` image does exceed the timeout of the free github runner (6h).
 A local runner is used to build the image (~16min on MacBook Air M2, with bad internet).
 Until a better solution is found, there will only be sporadic updates of the image, as keeping the local runner running is obviously not an option.
 > `amd64` builds are done on the default runner.